Find your perfect role

-- supporting people to take part in activities and hobbies
+- helping people to take part in activities and hobbies

 - providing personal care and boosting emotional wellbeing

-- supporting people to go shopping and get out to do things they enjoy
+- helping people to go shopping and get out to do things they enjoy

-The role of a team leader or senior carer includes the duties of a care assistant with some additional duties:
+The role of a team leader or senior carer includes the duties of a care assistant but with some further duties.
+These may include:

 - supporting and encouraging a team of care assistants

-- completing reviews of staff and ensuring they're delivering quality care
+- completing reviews of staff and making sure they deliver quality care

 - regularly assessing service users and looking for changes in their care needs

 The role of a deputy or assistant care manager can be based in a care home.
-Or as a manager of a team of domiciliary carers.
+They may also be the manager of a team of domiciliary carers.
 Duties include:

-- ensuring high levels of care and service being offered by staff
+- making sure high levels of care and service are being offered by staff

 - monitoring and upholding quality standards of the service